eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford Sells 9,000 Shares

-eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the firm’s stock in a transaction on Friday, December 17th.
-The stock was sold at an average price of $34.37, for a total value of $309,330.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the company’s stock in a transaction on Thursday, December 23rd.
+The shares were sold at an average price of $36.01, for a total value of $324,090.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

 Glenn Darrel Sanford also recently made the following trade(s):

-The business also recently disclosed a quarterly dividend, which was paid on Monday, November 29th.
-Investors of record on Monday, November 15th were paid a $0.04 dividend.
-This represents a $0.16 dividend on an annualized basis and a dividend yield of 0.45%.
-The ex-dividend date was Friday, November 12th. eXp World’s dividend payout ratio is currently 34.04%.
+The company also recently declared a quarterly dividend, which was paid on Monday, November 29th.
+Investors of record on Monday, November 15th were issued a $0.04 dividend.
+This represents a $0.16 annualized dividend and a yield of 0.47%.
+The ex-dividend date of this dividend was Friday, November 12th. eXp World’s dividend payout ratio is 34.04%.

-Several institutional investors have recently bought and sold shares of EXPI.
-Integrated Advisors Network LLC lifted its stake in shares of eXp World by 248.9% in the second quarter.
-Integrated Advisors Network LLC now owns 1,988,237 shares of the technology company’s stock worth $77,084,000 after acquiring an additional 1,418,397 shares during the period.
-Vanguard Group Inc. lifted its stake in eXp World by 9.8% in the second quarter.
-Vanguard Group Inc. now owns 9,323,730 shares of the technology company’s stock valued at $361,481,000 after buying an additional 831,910 shares during the period.
-Fuller & Thaler Asset Management Inc. acquired a new position in eXp World in the third quarter valued at approximately $12,866,000.
-Geode Capital Management LLC lifted its stake in eXp World by 17.9% in the second quarter.
-Geode Capital Management LLC now owns 1,405,779 shares of the technology company’s stock valued at $54,502,000 after buying an additional 213,817 shares during the period.
-Finally, State Street Corp lifted its stake in eXp World by 18.6% in the second quarter.
-State Street Corp now owns 1,164,839 shares of the technology company’s stock valued at $45,161,000 after buying an additional 182,819 shares during the period.
-51.96% of the stock is currently owned by institutional investors.
+Institutional investors have recently bought and sold shares of the stock.
+US Bancorp DE boosted its holdings in eXp World by 1,126.5% in the third quarter.
+US Bancorp DE now owns 834 shares of the technology company’s stock valued at $33,000 after acquiring an additional 766 shares during the last quarter.
+PFG Private Wealth Management LLC bought a new position in eXp World during the third quarter worth about $34,000.
+PNC Financial Services Group Inc. boosted its holdings in eXp World by 46.3% during the third quarter.
+PNC Financial Services Group Inc. now owns 1,084 shares of the technology company’s stock worth $42,000 after buying an additional 343 shares during the last quarter.
+Ameritas Investment Partners Inc. boosted its holdings in eXp World by 15.5% during the second quarter.
+Ameritas Investment Partners Inc. now owns 4,867 shares of the technology company’s stock worth $189,000 after buying an additional 653 shares during the last quarter.
+Finally, O Shaughnessy Asset Management LLC boosted its holdings in eXp World by 6.4% during the third quarter.
+O Shaughnessy Asset Management LLC now owns 5,031 shares of the technology company’s stock worth $200,000 after buying an additional 302 shares during the last quarter.
+Institutional investors and hedge funds own 51.96% of the company’s stock.

-A number of analysts have recently commented on the company.
-UBS Group reissued a “sell” rating on shares of eXp World in a research note on Tuesday, September 14th.
-DA Davidson cut their price target on eXp World from $66.00 to $63.00 and set a “buy” rating on the stock in a research note on Thursday, November 4th.
-Zacks Investment Research lowered eXp World from a “buy” rating to a “hold” rating in a research note on Monday, November 8th.
-Finally, TheStreet lowered eXp World from a “b-” rating to a “c+” rating in a research note on Friday, November 19th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and two have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $55.67.
+EXPI has been the topic of several research analyst reports.
+DA Davidson decreased their target price on eXp World from $66.00 to $63.00 and set a “buy” rating on the stock in a report on Thursday, November 4th.
+TheStreet cut eXp World from a “b-” rating to a “c+” rating in a report on Friday, November 19th.
+UBS Group restated a “sell” rating on shares of eXp World in a report on Tuesday, September 14th.
+Finally, Zacks Investment Research cut eXp World from a “buy” rating to a “hold” rating in a report on Monday, November 8th.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, eXp World currently has an average rating of “Hold” and a consensus target price of $55.67.

 eXp World Company Profile